Magnesium

 2022 European Archives of Oto-Rhino-Laryngology Magnesium alginate versus proton pump inhibitors for the treatment of laryngopharyngeal reflux: a non-inferiority randomized controlled trial Pizzorni N, Ambrogi F, Eplite A, Rama S, Robotti C, Lechien J, et al.

-Randomised Controlled Trial GERD
+Randomised Controlled Trial Alginate GERD Proton Pump Inhibitor

 Researchers employed a non-inferiority randomized controlled trial with fifty participants, all of whom exhibited laryngopharyngeal symptoms.
 They were divided into two treatment groups; one group received the alginate suspension Gastrotuss in three daily doses, while the other was administered Omeprazole once daily.
 The Reflux Symptom Index and Reflux Finding Score were used to measure the severity of symptoms both before the treatment and after the two-month treatment period.